 Granite City is a medium-sized city located in the state of Illinois.
 With a population of 29,054 people and nine constituent neighborhoods, Granite City is the 67th largest community in Illinois.

+Granite City is a somewhat ethnically-diverse city.
 The people who call Granite City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Granite City residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Granite City include Irish, English, Italian, and French .